Keyboard shortcuts

 akamu-cli — Command Reference

 akamu-cli is a command-line ACME client that wraps akamu-client.
-It covers the full ACME lifecycle: account management, certificate issuance with multiple challenge types, ARI-aware renewal, and revocation.
+It covers the full ACME lifecycle: account management, certificate issuance with multiple challenge types, ARI-aware renewal, revocation, and migration from other ACME clients.

 Installation